Deep Face Recognition: A Survey: Network Architecture and Training Loss

-In 2012, AlexNet \cite{krizhevsky2012imagenet} was reported to achieve state-of-the-art recognition accuracy in the ImageNet large-scale visual recognition competition (ILSVRC) 2012, exceeding the previous best results by a large margin.
+In 2012, AlexNet \cite{krizhevsky2012imagenet} was reported to achieve the SOTA recognition accuracy in the ImageNet large-scale visual recognition competition (ILSVRC) 2012, exceeding the previous best results by a large margin.
 AlexNet consists of five convolutional layers and three fully connected layers, and it also integrates various techniques, such as rectified linear unit (ReLU), dropout, data augmentation, and so forth.
 ReLU was widely regarded as the most essential component for making deep learning possible.
 Then, in 2014, VGGNet \cite{simonyan2014very} proposed a standard network architecture that used very small $3\times3$ convolutional filters throughout and doubled the number of feature maps after the 2$\times$2 pooling.
 It increased the depth of the network to 16-19 weight layers, which further enhanced the flexibility to learn progressive nonlinear mappings by deep architectures.
 In 2015, the 22-layer GoogleNet \cite{szegedy2015going} introduced an ``inception module'' with the concatenation of hybrid feature maps, as well as two additional intermediate softmax supervised signals.
-It performs several convolutions with different receptive fields ($1\times1$, $3\times3$ and $5\times5$) in parallel, and it concatenates all feature maps to merge the multi-resolution information.
-In 2016, ResNet \cite{he2016deep} proposed making layers learn a residual mapping with reference to the layer inputs $\mathcal{F}(x):=\mathcal{H}(x)-x$ rather than directly learning a desired underlying mapping $\mathcal{H}(x)$ to ease the training of very deep networks (up to 152 layers).
+It performs several convolutions with different receptive fields ($1\times1$, $3\times3$ and $5\times5$) in parallel, and concatenates all feature maps to merge the multi-resolution information.
+In 2016, ResNet \cite{he2016deep} proposed to make layers learn a residual mapping with reference to the layer inputs $\mathcal{F}(x):=\mathcal{H}(x)-x$ rather than directly learning a desired underlying mapping $\mathcal{H}(x)$ to ease the training of very deep networks (up to 152 layers).
 The original mapping is recast into $\mathcal{F}(x)+x$ and can be realized by ``shortcut connections''.
-As the champion of ILSVRC 2017, SENet \cite{hu2017squeeze} introduced a ``Squeeze-and-Excitation'' (SE) block, that adaptively recalibrates channel-wise feature responses by explicitly modelling interdependencies between channels.
+As the champion of ILSVRC 2017, SENet \cite{hu2018squeeze} introduced a ``Squeeze-and-Excitation'' (SE) block, that adaptively recalibrates channel-wise feature responses by explicitly modelling interdependencies between channels.
 These blocks can be integrated with modern architectures, such as ResNet, and improves their representational power.
-With the evolved architectures and advanced training techniques, such as batch normalization (BN), the network becomes deeper and the training becomes more controllable, and the performance of object classification is continually improving.
-We present these mainstream architectures in Fig. \ref{fig7}.